acceleratedscience/open-ad-toolkit/README_plugins.md

 # OpenAD Plugins

 <!-- about_plugin -->
 Plugins are how molecular tools and AI models are made available to the OpenAD client.
-They provide drastically simplified access to a series of advanced tools, and make it easy for your own Python applications to interface with OpenAD.
+They provide drastically simplified access to a series of advanced tools, and they make it easy for your own Python applications to interface with OpenAD.

-Creating your own plugins is easy if you have a basic understanding of Python.<!-- /about_plugin --> Jump to [Plugin Development](#plugin-development) below.
+Creating your own plugins is easy if you have a basic understanding of Python.<!-- /about_plugin --> Jump to [Plugin Development](#plugin-development).

 <br><br>